hazelcast/fraud-detection-python/README.md

 ## How was the LightGBM model trained?

-Using a fictional credit card transaction dataset and Jupyter notebook.
-[More details here](to-do)
+Using a fictional credit card transaction dataset and the LightGBM framework.
+[Check out this Google Colab Notebook](https://colab.research.google.com/drive/1x_j_9tZGwH__ZsdO7ECMWEY3niBuvQUG?usp=sharing)

 ## How was the LightGBM model used to score transactions in a Hazelcast Jet Job (Pipeline API)?